garyV0620/laravel_myday/README.md

 ## About
 This project uses laravel framework with blade template.
-It also uses websocket on a realtime comment update and shows also if someone is commenting on a myday
+It also uses websocket on a realtime comment update and shows also if someone is commenting on a myday.
+It also uses Laravel Breeze.

 ## Getting Started
 You can clone the repository (https://github.com/garyV0620/laravel_myday.git) or download it